nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 There are now multiple compounds under pre-clinical investigation.

+Chapters 2-4 of this manuscript each discuss pharmacologic regulators of the Wnt pathway.

 ## 1.2 Approach

 ### 1.2.1 Discovering Small Molecule Regulators of Wnt/ß-Catenin Signaling

-In the research presented, I looked to discover small molecule regulators of the Wnt/ß-catenin pathway.
+In the research presented in chapters 2-4, I looked to discover small molecule regulators of the Wnt/ß-catenin pathway.
 I was particularly interested in small molecules because of their applicability to both basic research and clinical drug development.
-As opposed to genetic approaches such as siRNAs and shRNAs to induce a gain or loss of function in cell signaling, small molecules can be included in an experimental paradigm with relatively little overhead and higher relative predictability of effect [CITATION].
+As opposed to genetic approaches such as siRNAs and shRNAs to induce a gain or loss of function in cell signaling, small molecules can be included in an experimental paradigm with relatively little overhead and higher relative predictability of effect [@Weiss_2007].
 This effect carries over when administering small molecules to animals, which tends to be more efficacious than genetic materials.
-This can be due to cell permeability and bioavailability [CITATION].
+Although delivery of RNAi molecules in vivo is possible, studies employing this method have relied upon sophisticated techniques and instrumentation [@Beronja_2010].
 Finally, small molecules have a long proven track record in treating human diseases.

 Consistent with my overall goals, small molecules are available in the form of arrayed libraries.
 This is important in that it allows for high-throughput screens to be performed by automated equipment, rather than being tested individually by hand.
 These contents of the libraries can be produced from curated lists, such as the library of human experienced compounds in the riluzole in simvastatin papers.
 Libraries can also be produced combinatorially around a scaffold in order to target a specific motif such as the ATP binding pocket.
 This type of library is seen in the Wiki paper and also in the JW screen.